wizenheimer/wal/example/README.md

 ### 6. WAL API (`wal_api/`)

-Demonstrates the high-level WAL API that combines all features into a production-ready interface:
+Demonstrates the high-level WAL API that combines all features:

 - Opening and configuring a WAL with custom options
 - Writing regular entries with automatic LSN management